Hel: Yes! And I explicitly told you that from the start!

 - In Heroes Adrift Lee finally gets sexually involved with her Urban Legend Love Life partner Taro.
 This scene is definitely likely to happen in the next book, seeing as she went into it expecting to get dumped when he finds other women to boink.

-- It's probably completely platonic, but something very similar to this trope happens in the Hand of Thrawn duology.
+- Star Wars: It's probably completely platonic, but something very similar to this trope happens in the Hand of Thrawn duology.
 Supreme Commander Pellaeon, hearing the rumors of his mentor and leader Grand Admiral Thrawn coming Back from the Dead, talks to a subordinate, trying to work out why Thrawn wouldn't have contacted him.
 He considers that maybe Thrawn just wants him where he is, out of the way.

 Subordinate: I don't believe he would do that to you, sir.
 Not after all you went through together.